 First-year Masters student, Karen Villeda, is the recipient of two FLAS awards to learn Bahasa Indonesia and study Southeast Asia area studies.
 Supported by the Henry M. Jackson School of International Affair’s Southeast Asia Center, Karen will participate in an intensive two-month summer language immersion in Bahasa through the Southeast Asian Studies Summer Institute (SEASSI) at the University of Wisconsin-Madison.
 Following this summer program, Karen will continue her Indonesian studies through a year-long FLAS Fellowship.
 These fellowships will complement her thesis research on skipack tuna in Ambon, Indonesia.

-Lily Zhao, a first-year Masters student in SMEA, is the recipient of a Summer FLAS award to continue her study of Swahili.
+Lily Zhao, a first-year Masters student in SMEA, is the recipient of Summer and Academic Year Foreign Language and Area Studies (FLAS) awards to continue her studies of Swahili and the political ecology of East Africa.
 She will be supported by the Henry M. Jackson School of International Affair’s Center for Global Studies and will participate in an intensive summer language immersion program in Tanzania.
-She will use these language skills later in the summer, when tracing the flow of octopus and trade benefits across East African national boundaries.
+Lily will use these language skills later in the summer, when tracing the flow of octopus and trade benefits across East African national boundaries.
 This project is a collaboration between the SMEA Marina Lab and researchers at the Stockholm Resilience Centre.

 Congratulations to you all!